Are you tired of streaming music? While it’s convenient, streaming also eats up your mobile data and can be a pain if you own lots of digital music.

 Which Android Music Player App Do You Like Best?

 Not everyone wants to Spotify their music collection.
-Streaming music can be convenient, but it’s more reliable and doesn’t use as much data if you download music instead.
+Streaming music can be convenient, but listening to offline music is more reliable and doesn’t use data.

-AIMP and Pixel Player are my music apps of choice, but you honestly can’t go wrong with any of the ones on this list.
-And don’t hesitate to shell out a few dollars to get the premium version of an app if you really like it!
+AIMP and Pixel Player are two of our favorite music apps, but you can’t go wrong with any of the ones here.
+And if you really like an app, don’t hesitate to spend a few dollars to upgrade.